Premises Liability Lawyer

 Improperly trained employees, hazards that are not properly labeled, and rides that aren’t properly maintained can result in serious injury and – in the worst cases – wrongful death.
-If you have sustained an injury due to the negligence of an amusement park owner or staff member, contact the law firm of Branch & Dhillon, P.C.
+If you have sustained an injury due to the negligence of an amusement park owner or staff member, contact Branch & Dhillon, P.C.
 Our dedicated team of lawyers can help you claim the compensation you deserve and hold the amusement park staff and owner responsible for their negligence.

 Owners of hotels, malls, and other public facilities are required by law to have some sort of security.
 Whether this includes security cameras, security guards, security lighting, or some combination of these, property owners must provide adequate security to help reduce the risk of crime in their area.
 If you are sexually assaulted due to negligent security, you may be eligible for monetary compensation from the property owner.
 Contact Branch & Dhillon, P.C. today to see if you have the basis for a personal injury lawsuit against the property owner and to claim the compensation you deserve.